acidrainz/generator-nwfront-end/README.md

 It also initialises a Git repository, so you can version your experiments.

 Nice to have features that might land in the future:
- - allow for different features of HTML (HAML, Jade...), CSS (LESS, SASS...), JS (Coffeescript, Typescript...)
+ - add Normalize and Modernizr
- - add CSS and JS linting with desktop notifications.
+ - add CSS or LESS.
+ - add Bootstrap .

 ## Getting Started